ivkos/Sofia-Public-Transport-API/README.md

 **Base URL**: `http://drone.sumc.bg/api`

 ### POST **/v1/timing**
 Returns a list of lines and their arrival times for a given stop.
+For metro stations, use the `/v1/metro/times` endpoint documented below.

 Required parameter: